Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 While the Double G hardware is unmistakably present, it is more subtle and understated than other designs.
 The Ophidia is also one of the most practical collections.
 The carryall silhouettes boast plenty of space for everyday essentials.
 While more compact crossbody iterations are the perfect end-of-work pick-me-up.

 A reprise of the 1975 hobo-style bag, the Attache first walked the runway in 2020 at Gucci’s Love Parade in Los Angeles.
 Defined by the G-shaped hook, the crescent silhouette can be clipped together at the top, creating a triangular silhouette.
 While the Web stripe marries together different eras, paying homage to the brand’s undying relevance.

-With its distinct 1970s aesthetic and contemporary details, the Gucci Attache tells a story of past, present and future.
-And whether you opt for buttery suedes, monogrammed canvas or classical leathers, this Gucci bag is bound to solidify the love affair between retro sartorialists and the renowned brand.
+With its distinct 1970s aesthetic and contemporary details, the Gucci Attache tells a story of past, present, and future.
+And whether you opt for buttery suedes, monogrammed canvas, or classical leathers, this Gucci bag is bound to solidify the love affair between retro sartorialists and the renowned Italian luxury brand.

 Best for: A retro-modern love affair.

 |2022, a reimagining of a style from the 1970s